Consultant vs Contractor: Transitioning to High-Value Solo Consulting

 This is not the position you want to be in.

-Instead, as a consultant, you take the lead in helping the client to understand what they want, what they need, and how the project is best approached.
+Instead, as a consultant, you take the lead in helping the client understand what they want, what they need, and how the project is best approached.

 Lead the process to uncover, define, and price the solutions you recommend to your consulting buyer.
 When you take the lead to navigate the client to clearly understand their problems and best solutions.